FLSA STATUS: Non-Exempt

 • Provides advocacy and short term crisis intervention for persons in extreme states of stress and refers them to appropriate resources

-• Mails, text or email resource information when needed and follows up with individuals and/or referral agency to assure client needs are met
+• Mails, texts or emails resource information when needed and follows up with individuals and/or referral agency to assure client needs are met

 • Conducts inquiries and basic research to determine if unknown types of services are available